AustralianBioCommons/how-to-hub/index.md

 This central hub links to step-by-step **How-to Guides**, and associated documents, that support the reuse of bioinformatics tools, workflows and data on Australian compute systems and digital research infrastructure.

-{% include callout.html type="important" content="Want to create your own How-to Guide?
-See [this guide](https://australianbiocommons.github.io/how-to-guide-template/) for more information." %}

-{% include resource-table-all.html %}

 {% include callout.html type="note" content="If you have an idea for a new How-to Guide, or a new category, please visit the [contributing page](contributing) for more information." %}

+## Categories

+The How-to Guides are organised into the following categories:

+{% include section-navigation-tiles.html type="category"%}

-## Please cite the How-to Hub resource as follows
+## How-to cite the How-to Hub

 > [Citation information goes here]

+## Contributors

+The How-to Hub would not be possible without the following contributors.

+{% include contributor-tiles-all.html %}

 ## Acknowledgements